Code-the-Dream-School/node-essentials/lessons/01-node-intro.md

 console.log("Finished.")
 ```

-See if you can guess which order the statements will appear in the log.
-Then run the program.
+Use the following activity to see if you can guess which order the statements will appear in the log.

+### Predict Before You Run

+Look at the callsync.js program above.
+Before running it:

+1. Write down the order you think the console.log statements will appear.
+2. Share your predicted order with an AI chatbot and explain your reasoning: "Here's a Node.js program that calls a synchronous function from inside an async function using await, then uses `.then()` to get the resolved value.
+I predict the console output will appear in this order: [your order] because [your reasoning about when async functions return to the caller and when the event loop picks up].
+Am I right?"
+3. Run the program and compare.
+4. Then look at `callsync2.js` (which removes the await).
+Predict how the output order will change, check with the AI, then run it.Then run the program.
 Were you right?

+### Result

 The asyncCaller() method calls syncFunc(), which is a synchronous function, with an await.
 This is valid, and the await statement returns the value that syncFunc() returns.
 But asyncCaller() is an async function, so it returns to the mainline code at the time of the first await statement, and what it returns is a promise.
 Processing continues in asyncCaller only after the `Finished` statement appears, because that is the point at which the event loop gets a chance to return from await.
 The subsequent `return` statement in asyncCaller is different from a `return` in a synchronous function.
 A return statement in an async function does something extra: It resolves the promise returned by the async function to a value.